A/UX: History

 In April 1992, a C2-level secure version of A/UX was released.
-Coincidentally, the AIM alliance had launched the Apple/IBM partnership Taligent Inc. one month earlier, with the mission of bringing Apple's other next-generation operating system Pink to market as a grandly universal operating system and application framework.
+Coincidentally, the AIM alliance had launched the Apple/IBM partnership Taligent Inc. one month earlier, with the mission of bringing Apple's other next-generation operating system Pink to market as a universal operating system and application framework.

 Contrary to all announcements, Apple eventually canceled A/UX 4.0.
 In 1995, PowerOpen was discontinued and Apple withdrew from the Taligent Inc. partnership in December.
 In 1996, Apple discontinued its Copland project which had spent two years in the public view, intended to become Mac OS 8 and to host Taligent software.
 From 1996 to 1997, the company deployed a short-lived platform of Apple Network Server systems based on PowerPC and a customized AIX.
 Apple's serially failed operating system strategy yielded no successor to the badly aged System 7.
 Apple acquired NeXT in 1996 and introduced Mac OS X Server 1.0 in 1999, which merged Mac OS 8 upon the Unix-based NeXTSTEP operating system.

 The final release of A/UX is version 3.1.1 of 1995.
 Apple had abandoned A/UX completely by 1996.